-Millennials aren’t letting student loan debt stop them from becoming homebuyers, and many states have special programs that will help them realize this dream of buying their first house.
+Millennials aren’t letting student loan debt stop them from becoming homebuyers, and many states have special programs that will help them realize their dreams.

 An annual study by the National Association of Realtors shows that for the third year in a row, millennials (ages 35 and under) are buying more homes than Gen Xers (ages 36-50), baby boomers (51-69) or members of the “silent generation” (70-90).

 Given that a Gallup survey revealed that nearly half of recent college grads with more than $25,000 in student loan debt had put off plans to buy a home, how are so many millennials managing to realize their dreams?

 Student loan debt can not only make it harder to save for a down payment, but a recent Credible analysis shows how those monthly payments can increase your debt-to-income (DTI) ratio to levels that can disqualify you from taking out a mortgage.

 One way to lower the DTI associated with your monthly student loan payments is to extend your loan term, either by enrolling in a government program or refinancing with a private lender.